 Once you have it installed and you connect to the car, there's a whole range of things to agree too, the normal legal disclaimers and so on, as well as granting the app permission to access a range of things on your phone.

-The app will handle establishing a Bluetooth connection to the car and for the Audi A3, that means you'll then have all your contacts available to use with the car's phone support, becoming completely integrated with both Android Auto and Audi's existing MMI system without having to pair Bluetooth devices via the traditional method.
+The app will handle establishing a Bluetooth connection to the car and for many cars, that then means you'll then have all your contacts available to use with the car's phone support, becoming completely integrated with both Android Auto and the car's existing system without having to pair Bluetooth devices via the traditional method.

 Android Auto: User interface and features